Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 Also, you need to use relevant data.

-Focus on collecting data that aligns with the goals of your AI integration.
+Focus on collecting data that aligns with the goals of your AI app.

 In other words, filter out noise and irrelevant information.